devtron-labs/devtron/docs/setup/install/installation-configuration.md

 | **PROMETHEUS\_URL** | URL of Prometheus where all cluster data is stored; if this is wrong, you will not be able to see application metrics like CPU, RAM, HTTP status code, latency, and throughput \(required\) | NA |

 ## Configure Resources
 Devtron provides ways to control how much `memory` or `CPU` can be allocated to each Devtron microservice.
 You can adjust the resources that are allocated to these microservices based on your requirements.
-The resource configs are available in following sizes:
+The resource configurations are available in following sizes:

 ### Small